Might be a portal to an alternate dimension of pure avarice. Don’t overthink it, just insert coins.

 The current mode can be set using the Redstone Control tab in the dynamo’s GUI.

-When a numismatic dynamo must stop working due to a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel before stopping.
+When a numismatic dynamo is deactivated by a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel first.

 A numismatic dynamo can have a signalum security lock installed to restrict who can access it.